spatie/laravel-webhook-client/README.md

 The request will first be stored in the `webhook_calls` table.
 This is done using the `WebhookCall` model.
 Should you want to customize the table name or anything on the storage behavior, you can let the package use an alternative model.
 A webhook storing model can be specified in the `webhook_model`.
 Make sure you model extends `Spatie\WebhookClient\Models\WebhookCall`.

+You can change how the  `WebhookCall` model is stored, by overriding the `storeWebhook` method of `WebhookCall`.
+In the `storeWebhook` method you should return a in the database stored model.

 Next, the newly created `WebhookCall` model will be passed to a queued job that will process the request.
 Any class that extends `\Spatie\WebhookClient\ProcessWebhookJob` is a valid job.
 Here's an example:

 ```php